Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 3.md

   This monday, before the supervision session, we had a meeting setup between 9:00-10:50, where we defined the definition of done and worked on user stories together.
-During the supervision session, we discussed with our supervisor, and he said things very looking mighty fine, but we would need to consider planning our sprints.
+During the supervision session, we discussed with our supervisor, and he said things were looking mighty fine, but we would need to consider planning our sprints.
 Hence, this tuesday, we planned a meeting for planning the sprint.
 Together we estimated our user stories, and ach and everyone picked one to work.
 It would seem our